Agile manifesto: Core values and principles explained

 "Scrum: The Art of Doing Twice the Work in Half the Time" by Jeff Sutherland

-A deep dive into Scrum, one of the most popular Agile methodologies.
+A deep dive into Scrum, one of the most widely used Agile frameworks.

 book3